dhanarajrk/MoonKnight.AI/README.md

+Here's the updated README with more professional wording:
 ---

-# MoonKnight.AI 🤖💬
+# Real-time AI Chat App 🤖💬

-This is a real-time AI chat application that has various options to select different AI models to generate text and images based on user input.
-It allows users to chat with different models and upload images, with the added functionality of generating images based on prompts.
+This is a real-time AI chat application that offers various options to select different AI models to generate text and images based on user input.
+It allows users to interact with different models and upload images, with the added functionality of generating images based on prompts.
+The models are integrated through the **OpenRouter AI API** and **Pollination AI API**.

 ## Features: 🚀
 - **Chat with AI Models**: Select from available AI models to generate responses.